 Tomatoes love sunlight.
 In order to grow delicious tomatoes, you’ll need to provide at least six to eight hours of sunlight a day!
-That’s why it’s important to carefully plan where to plant or where to position your pot of tomatoes.
+That’s why it’s important to carefully plan where to plant or position your pot of tomatoes.

 Any place that receives plenty of light will be suitable for growing tomatoes.